 Eat variety yet healthy

 Nobody wants to eat the same type of food so having a meal with all the different food groups would be perfect.
 Aside from meals being healthy, eating in variety would also make food interesting and appetizing.
-It is important to note that there are some types of food, which do not fit the five food groups, may also be taken.
+It is important to note that there are some types of food, that do not fit the five food groups, may also be taken.

 Food and disease: the connection